rabbitmq/rabbitmq-delayed-message-exchange/README.md

 specify exchange types provided by plugins.
 Note that this argument is **required** and **must** refer to an **existing exchange type**.

+## Performance Impact ##

+Due to the `"x-delayed-type"` argument, one could use this exchange in place of other exchanges, since the `"x-delayed-message"` exchange will just act as proxy.
+Note that there might be some performance implications if you do this.

+For each message that crosses an `"x-delayed-message"` exchange, the plugin will try to determine if the message has to be expired by making sure the delay is within range, ie: `Delay > 0, Delay =< ?ERL_MAX_T` (In Erlang a timer can be set up to (2^32)-1 milliseconds in the future).

+If the previous condition holds, then the message will be persisted to Mnesia and some other logic will kick in to determine if this particular message delay needs to replace the current scheduled timer and so on.

+This means that while one _could_ use this exchange in place of a _direct_ or _fanout_ exchange (or any other exchange for that matter), _it will be slower_ than using the actual exchange.
+If you don't need to delay messages, then use the actual exchange.

 ## Limitations

 Mandatory flag is not supported by this exchange: we cannot be sure that